List of Monday Night Football results (1970–2005): 1980 NFL season

 Dallas defeated Washington marking the first time that those teams opened up the Monday Night Football season.

 The Tampa Bay Buccaneers played their first game on ABC Thursday, September 11 at home versus the Los Angeles Rams, then played their first Monday night game at Chicago October 6.

 The November 24 game was the one where New Orleans Saints fans, watching what would become a dreadful 1–15 campaign that season, began wearing paper bags over their heads and referring to the team as the "Aints".
 One night later, Sugar Ray Leonard defeated Roberto Duran in the famous 'No Mas' bout for the welterweight world boxing championship.

 The December 8 game was forever remembered for Howard Cosell's announcement of the murder of John Lennon with three seconds left in the fourth quarter.
 ABC News' Nightline provided live coverage of Lennon's death shortly after the conclusion of the game.

 1981 NFL season

 The December 7 game between the Oakland Raiders and Pittsburgh Steelers would mark the final Monday night game played in Oakland prior to the Raiders' move to Los Angeles.
 The next Monday night game played in Oakland would be held in 1996; one year after the Raiders' return to Oakland in 1995.

 The 2 teams that didn't participate this season were the eventual NFC champion San Francisco 49ers and the eventual AFC champion Cincinnati Bengals.
-Both teams later participated in the Super Bowl, where the 49ers won the game & the title 26-21.
-This was also the 1st time that the 2 eventual Super Bowl contenders didn't play in a Monday Night Football game.
+Both teams later participated in the Super Bowl, where the 49ers won the game and the title 26–21.
+This was also the 1st time in MNF history that the 2 eventual Super Bowl contenders didn't play in a Monday Night Football game.

 Home teams won every game ABC aired after the month of September, a total of 14 contests.